alex067/terraform-spacelift-stacks/README.md

 # Spacelift Stacks Teraform Module

 Terraform module which helps streamline and manage the creation of Spacelift Stacks.
+** This module currently supports AWS Integrations with Spacelift **

 ![](assets/banner.png)